Titans

 After Cronus married his sister Rhea, she bore the first generation of Olympians: the six siblings Zeus, Hera, Poseidon, Demeter, Hades, and Hestia.
-Certain other children of the Titans, such as Prometheus, Atlas, Helios, and Leto, are sometimes also called Titans.
+Certain other children of the Titans, including Prometheus, Atlas, Helios, and Leto, are sometimes also called Titans.

-The Titans were the former gods: the generation of gods preceding the Olympians.
-They were overthrown as part of the Greek succession myth, which tells how Cronus seized power from his father Uranus and ruled the cosmos with his fellow Titans before being in turn defeated and replaced as the ruling pantheon of gods by Zeus and the Olympians in a ten-year war called the Titanomachy ('battle of the Titans').
-As a result of this war, the vanquished Titans were banished from the upper world and held imprisoned under guard in Tartarus.
-Some Titans were apparently allowed to remain free.
+The Titans were the former deities, the generation of gods preceding the Olympians.
+They were overthrown as part of the Greek succession myth, which tells how Cronus seized power from his father Uranus and ruled the cosmos with his fellow Titans before in turn being defeated and replaced as the ruling pantheon of gods by Zeus and the Olympians in a ten-year war known as the Titanomachy ('battle of the Titans').
+In the aftermath of this war, the vanquished Titans were banished from the upper world and held imprisoned under guard in Tartarus.
+Some Titans, such as Oceanus and Helios, were allowed to remain free.

 Genealogy

 Cronus armed with sickle; image derived from a carved gem (Aubin-Louis Millin de Grandmaison, Galerie mythologique, 1811).